vijujoseph/product-services/README.md

 ### Requirement
 two separate microservices serving this purpose:
--   one to read products data from a CSV file (Importer) and wrap them into a JSON object for the other service to consume ;
+-   one to read products data from a CSV file (Importer) and wrap them into a JSON object for the other service to consume.
--   the second to save and maintain the product data received and provide some statistics about them (Aggregator) .
+-   the second to save and maintain the product data received and provide some statistics about them (Aggregator).

 -   The first service (the Importer ) would be a simple stateless service that reads a CSV file containing all the data regarding products and sends them as messages on a